 Welcome!
-I’m Adam Walter, a front-end web developer and designer living in the coastal town of Rowley, Massachusetts.
+I’m Adam Walter, a web developer living in the coastal town of Rowley, Massachusetts.
 I’m currently the Director of Development at Vital, a digital agency in Portsmouth, New Hampshire.

 In the late 1980s, my family’s first computer was a TI-99/4A.
 It was primarily a gaming console for us, but you could also write fun little programs in TI BASIC.
 I used to spend hours inputting code, one line at a time, which would do little more than make the screen change colors or make bleep bloop noises.
 I was having fun but didn’t take any of it too seriously.